MBCProject/mbc-markdown/yfaq/README.md

 If lower level behaviors are not known, it may be appropriate to only reference an MBC objective.
 For example, if a sandbox reports that a malware sample exhibits "self-defense" with no other details, the information is best captured by the Defense Evasion objective, without specifying any specific behaviors.

-Because methods are specific to a behavior, they're always associated with a behavior and aren’t used on their own
+Because methods are specific to a behavior, they're always associated with a behavior and aren’t used on their own.

 ### <a name="gotbotkr"><a/>Can malware behaviors identified via manual analysis map to multiple MBC behaviors, or should correspondence be one-to-one? ###